 What to see in Anuradhapura

-There are a number of must-visit places in Anuradhapura – below is a Google Map of the different places to see in Anuradhapura so that you can make the most of your time in the ancient city.
-You should plan on spending no less than 3-4 hours in Anuradhapura.
+There are a number of must-visit places in Anuradhapura – you should plan on spending no less than 3-4 hours in the ancient city.
+Read on for 10 places to visit in Anuradhapura!

 1. Ruwanwelisaya (AKA Ruvanveli Seya)